oroinc/documentation/commerce/user_guide/master_catalog/index.rst

 Link the Master Catalog Category to a Web Catalog
 -------------------------------------------------

-Now, when the master catalog category is created, you need to link it to a :ref:`web catalog <user-guide--web-catalog>` for the customer to view it from the front store.
+Now, when the master catalog category is created, you need to link it to a :ref:`web catalog <user-guide--web-catalog>` for the customer to view it from the storefront.

 Proceed with the following steps: